Developer Guide

 No need to perform additional file I/O operation to create folders. | Current NusModule in ModuleManager does not reflect in the main data directory. |

-Chosen Solution: Do not create the missing folders of existing NusModule
+Chosen Solution: Do not create the missing folders of existing NusModule in ModuleManager.
+By performing

 the additional filo I/O operation to create a folder may result in an IO Exception due to not being able to

 create the specified folder.
-Due to this, it may abort loading of any notes for any other NusModule
+Due to this, it may abort loading of any notes for any other NusModule in

 ModuleManager.
 Secondly, this method is meant to load existing data and not to create any data that is not

-directory or the main.json
+the main data directory or the main.json file.

 4.5.3 Execute CommandResult with Storage Implementation